Tbrennan6/IcelandicNow/docs/04_basic-conversation/03_Introduction-to-case-steering.md

 Example 1: tak/a (acc) - (take, like with a hand) Example 2: tak/a (dat) - (take, like receive a suggestion)

+## Now I Know:
+- the difference between a subjct and an object
+- what case steering is
+- what cases subjects and objects are typically on
+- how verbs control the case of their objects